Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

-The aim of our paper is to present a general abstract tool, Theorem \ref{thm: application}, to deal with cases where a Pohozaev type identity either does not exist or does not provide useful information.
+A central aim of our paper is to present a general abstract tool, Theorem \ref{thm: 0-application}, to deal with cases where a Pohozaev type identity either does not exist or does not provide useful information.
 Roughly speaking, we shall show that one can expect generically, for a functional with a mountain-pass geometry on a constraint, to find a bounded Palais-Smale sequence which carries Morse type information.
 Along with that of boundedness, this second-order information will be key in the proof that the sequence converges.
-In fact, our Theorem \ref{thm: application} has already proved decisive in the papers \cite{BoChJeSo:2022,ChJeSo:2022} in which we study mass prescribed solutions for mass-superlinear problem set on a graph.
-The fact that the underlying equation is set on a graph prevents the existence of a Pohozaev identity.
+In fact, our Theorem \ref{thm: 0-application} has already proved decisive in the papers \cite{BoChJeSo:2022,ChJeSo:2022} in which we study mass prescribed solutions for a mass-superlinear problem set on a graph.
+The fact that the underlying equation is set on a graph prevents the existence of a useful Pohozaev identity.
+Actually, Theorem \ref{thm: 0-application} will be derived as a corollary of a more general result, Theorem \ref{thm: application}, in which more general minimax geometries than the mountain pass one can be handled.